 Editor's note: DCS is potentially introduced to authenticate a UE with default UE credentials or provide means to another entity to do it.
 There are two potential mechanisms for DCS to authenticate the UE.
 1) DCS interacts with O-SNPN and Network Function in SO-SNPN (Subscription Owner SNPN) is not involved in the authentication procedure.
-As a result, the SO-SNPN is not aware of the result of authentication procedure but perform remote provisioning.
+As a result, the SO-SNPN is not directly involved with the authentication procedure but gets informed of its result and then performs remote provisioning.
 2) DCS interacts with SO-SNPN and Network Function in SO-SNPN (Subscription Owner SNPN) is involved in the authentication procedure.
-As a result, the SO-SNPN is aware of the result of authentication procedure and perform remote provisioning.
+As a result, the SO-SNPN is directly involved and aware of the result of authentication procedure and performs remote provisioning.
 SA WG3 needs to evaluate the two above mechanisms from security perspective and provide feedback.

 Editor's note: The decision on whether primary authentication is required during initial access to the O-SNPN is dependent on SA WG3 feedback; until this feedback is received, it is assumed that such authentication is required.

-- The SNPN, which directly interacts with DCS, determines the corresponding DCS identity or address/domain based on the input from the UE .
+- The SNPN, which directly interacts with DCS, may determine the corresponding DCS identity or address/domain based on the input from the UE or when primary authentication is used based on information (e.g. DCS address) locally provisioned at SNPN.

-Editor's note: It is FFS whether some alternative way to identify the DCS is to be added.
+Editor’s note: SA3 should provide feedback on whether the UEs permanent identifier (SUPI or SUCI) may be used for finding the DCS identity or address/domain that can authenticate the UE, as well their security properties.

+- The DCS can be an entity external to the 5GC of O-SNPN.

 - The NG-RAN of the Onboarding network includes information in the SIB so that the UE can discover and select an appropriate O-SNPN.
+The UE may or may not be pre-configured with O-SNPN network selection information (e.g. O-SNPN network identifiers).

+- Upon registration to an SNPN for Onboarding, the UE provides the information at RRC level which indicates the registration is for onboarding.
+This information will be specified only for SNPN and allows NG-RAN to select an appropriate AMF that supports onboarding procedures.

+Editor’s note: Handling of RAN-level congestion is FFS.

-Editor's note: whether an explicit indication towards the network from the UE is used indicating that the registration is for onboarding is FFS.
+- Upon registration to an SNPN for Onboarding, the UE provides the information at NAS level that the registration request is for onboarding to allow AMF to, e.g., select an appropriate SMF and perform other onboarding-related configuration.

-Editor's note: Whether new RRC information is needed or existing RRC information can be used (e.g. NSSAI information) for an AMF selection during Registration procedure is FFS.

-- Using PLMN credentials for UE onboarding and PLMN as Onboarding Network (ON) is already possible and does not require any further standardisation work.
+- Using PLMN credentials for UE onboarding and PLMN as Onboarding Network (ON) is already possible.

 - Onboarding network should support functionality to restrict usage to only on-boarding service.

+- When Onboarding network is O-SNPN, the information required to restrict the usage to only onboarding service is locally configured in the AMF, and the AMF restricts the usage when the UE indicates that the registration is for Onboarding (e.g., onboarding registration type) or NG-RAN indicates that the access is for Onboarding.

+- When Onboarding network is a PLMN, the functionality to restrict usage is activated for the UE by AMF based on received operator profile from the UDM.

+Editor’s note: Whether there is a need to extend subscription information to support a restriction to only on-boarding service is FFS.

-- The UE shall initiate de-registration from the on-boarding network after finishing the remote provisioning or the on-boarding network shall initiate the de-registration after successful completion of onboarding or based on timer configured for on-boarding registration.
+- The UE shall initiate de-registration from the on-boarding network after finishing the remote provisioning or the on-boarding network shall initiate the de-registration after successful completion of onboarding or based on timer configured for on-boarding service.

-Editor's note: Further conclusions how to enable on-boarding registration is FFS e.g., based on default ON profile at UDM (e.g. When PLMN is used) or UE indication or local policy.

 Remote provisioning for SNPN credentials (Component 2 of KI#4)